lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 A [bucket](https://datascience.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html) is a huge "folder" in the cloud.
 You use the bucket to put and get any file or folder (e.g., your datasets) using an api-style interface.

 #### 5.1.
 Create a cloud storage instance:

-First, lets create your own personal cloud storage instance to hold your bucket(s) and name the instance `my_instance`.
+lets create your own personal cloud storage instance to hold your bucket(s) and name the instance `my_instance`.

 ```
 bx resource service-instance-create "my_instance" cloud-object-storage standard global